diafygi/gethttpsforfree/README.md

 ### Step 3: Sign API Requests

-Third, you need tell the Let's Encrypt API that you want to register and get certs for some domains.
-These requests must be signed with your account private key, so this steps compiles the request payloads that need signatures.
-You need to ask for challenges for each domain, so if you want both `example.com` and `www.example.com`, you need to make two new-authz calls.
+Third, you need tell the Let's Encrypt API that you want to register and create an order for a certificate (your CSR).
+These requests must be signed with your account private key, so this steps compiles the request payloads that need signatures to get the domain challenges you need to fulfill.

 Here's the list of requests that need to be made to the API:

-* `/acme/new-reg` - Register the account public key (discarded if already registered)
+* `/acme/new-acct` - Register the account public key and accept the terms (discarded if already registered)
-* `/acme/new-authz` - Asks for challenges for the domain for which you want a cert.
-* `/acme/new-authz` - (...needs to be called for each domain)
+* `/acme/acct/...` - Update the account with your email address
-* `/acme/new-cert` - Asking for your CSR to be signed.
+* `/acme/new-order` - Creates a new order for a certificate for your domains in your CSR

-NOTE: Each request also requires an anti-replay nonce, so the javascript gets those by making ajax requests to the `/directory` endpoint.
+NOTE: Each request also requires an anti-replay nonce, so the javascript gets those by making ajax requests to the `/acme/new-nonce` endpoint.

 For each request the payload must be signed, and since this website doesn't ask for your private keys, you must copy-and-paste the signature commands into your